Congressional District # 06

-The U.S. Aviex Superfund site is a six-acre facility located in Cass County, Michigan, just south of the city of Niles.
-The site is in a residential neighborhood that mostly consists of single family homes.
+The U.S. Aviex site is a six-acre facility, located in Cass County, Michigan, just south of the city of Niles.
+The site is in a residential neighborhood that primarily includes single family homes.
 The nearest home is within 100 feet of the facility.
 Minor agricultural and horticultural activities were performed in the general vicinity of the site.

-Threats and ContaminantsPrior to remedial activities being completed at the U.S. Aviex site, the groundwater and soil were contaminated with volatile organic compounds (VOCs).
+Threats and ContaminantsPrior to remedial activities the groundwater and soil were contaminated with volatile organic compounds (VOCs).
 There are no current human health or environmental threats associated with contamination from the site.

-In 1983, Michigan Department of Natural Resources (MDNR) investigations resulted in U.S. Aviex installing a 200 gallon-per-minute groundwater extraction and treatment system to contain and treat on-site groundwater contamination.
+In 1983, Michigan Department of Natural Resources (MDNR) investigations resulted in U.S. Aviex installing a 200 gallon-per-minute groundwater extraction and treatment system to contain and treat the on-site groundwater contamination.
 U.S. Aviex operated the system for about 10 years.
-In 1985, U.S. Aviex and EPA signed an Administrative Order by Consent (AOC) to have U.S. Aviex conduct a Remedial Investigation (RI) to determine the nature and extent of site contamination, and a Feasibility Study (FS) to evaluate potential site cleanup alternatives.
+In 1985 an Administrative Order by Consent (AOC) was signed between U.S. Aviex and U.S. EPA (EPA) to conduct a Remedial Investigation (RI) to determine the nature and extent of site contamination, and a Feasibility Study (FS) to examine site cleanup alternatives.
 The RI was completed in 1986.
-U.S. Aviex then declared bankruptcy and EPA completed the FS.
+After U.S. Aviex subsequently declared bankruptcy, EPA completed the FS.

-The RI delineated two areas in need of cleanup: (1) about 13,000 cubic yards of VOC-contaminated soils; and (2) the contaminated groundwater plume extending to Almagus Road, approximately one-third mile from the facility.
+The RI delineated two areas in need of cleanup: (1) about 13,000 cubic yards of VOCs contaminated soils; and (2) the contaminated groundwater plume extending to Almagus Road, approximately one-third mile from the facility.

 In 1987 MDNR finished constructing a municipal water supply for about 220 homes affected by the contaminated groundwater plume.
-In 1988, EPA signed a Record of Decision (ROD) documenting the site cleanup plan.
+In 1988 a Record of Decision (ROD) documenting EPA's cleanup plan was signed.
 The remedy included:

-* Modifying and rehabilitating the existing air stripper to better remove VOCs from the groundwater;
+* Modifying and rehabilitating the existing air stripper to remove the VOCs;

 * Monitoring to ensure effective treatment; and

 The groundwater extraction and treatment ("pump-and-treat") remedy was operated briefly by EPA.
-In 1993, MDNR assumed the long-term response action (LTRA) at the facility.
-In 1993, study results showed significant contaminant level reduction in the 13,000 cubic yards of soil.
-A 1993 Explanation of Significant Differences (ESD) was signed that documented the decision to eliminate the soil flushing treatment requirement.
+In 1993 MDNR assumed the long-term response action (LTRA) at the facility.
+In 1993, study results showed significant contaminant reduction in the 13,000 cubic yards of soil.
+A 1993 Explanation of Significant Differences (ESD) was signed, documenting the decision to eliminate the soil flushing treatment.
 In 1993, contamination was found beyond the capture zone of the installed pump-and-treat system.
 An additional purge well was installed in 2000 to prevent further migration of contaminants, also documented in an ESD.

 The pump-and-treat system effectively in reduced the VOC contaminants to very low concentrations.
-The 2003 quarterly monitoring data showed that only 1,2-dichloroethane (1,2-DCA) remained above its Safe Drinking Water Act maximum contaminant level (MCL) of 5 ppb.
-Additional studies conducted by the Michigan Department of Environmental Quality (MDEQ), formerly MDNR, indicated that no contamination was detected in the city of Niles well protection zones.
-The studies conducted by MDEQ identified two additional small areas of contamination on the U.S. Aviex property - a 100 square-foot "perched" water table located north of the warehouse contained benzene, TCE, 1,2-DCA, and other chemicals at concentrations above MCLs.
+The 2003 quarterly monitoring data showed that only 1,2-dichorloethane (1,2-DCA) remained above its maximum contaminant level (MCL) of 5 ppb for drinking water.
+An MCL is the highest level of a contaminant in drinking water that will not adversely affect health over a lifetime of exposure.
+Additional studies conducted by Michigan Department of Environmental Quality (MDEQ), formerly the MDNR, indicated that no contamination was detected in the city of Niles well protection zones.
+The studies conducted by MDEQ identified two additional small areas of contamination on the U.S. Aviex property.
+A 100 square-foot "perched" water table located north of the warehouse contained benzene, TCE, 1,2-DCA, and other chemicals at concentrations above the MCLs.
 In addition, an area was found south of the groundwater treatment system that contained PCE, TCE, trichloroethane (TCA), and 1,2-DCA.

 MDEQ conducted a pilot study using a new injection treatment method, which decreased the contamination above the perched water table.
 The pilot study also suggested that in-situ air/ozone treatment would effectively reduce the contamination south of the groundwater treatment system.
 EPA decided to change the pump-and-treat remedy to monitored natural attenuation (MNA), augmented by the injection method for the area near the warehouse.
 In addition, EPA began in-situ ozone/air treatment of the area south of the groundwater treatment system.
 This decision resulted in a change to the 1988 selected remedy, and was documented in a 2004 ROD Amendment.
 The Amendment included the following six actions:

-* Shut down the pump-and-treat system and rely on MNA to further reduce contaminant levels in the groundwater beyond the U.S. Aviex property line;
+* Shut down the pump-and-treat system and rely on MNA to further reduce contaminant levels in the groundwater beyond the Aviex facility property line;

 * Monitor the attenuation of the downgradient contaminants;